-Bulk Earthworks - Retaining Walls
+Bulk Earthworks – Retaining walls

 Underground Services – Roadworks

-RJV began works on the Master-planned Brighton Development in 2000 and has completed every stage of this significant development since that time through both ongoing negotiated contract and open tender.
+RJV began works on the master-planned Brighton Development in 2000 and has completed every stage of this significant development since that time through both ongoing negotiated contract and open tender.
 RJV has created an average of 500 lots per year for release since construction began and has expanded its fleet of plant and equipment to meet the high demands of the sales climate over the last twelve years.
 Approximately 6 million m3 of limestone rock and coastal sand has been moved during bulk earthworks operations to date.

 Extensive road networks, retaining walls, fencing and services such as drainage, power, lighting, sewer and water for sub-divisional works has all been completed to a high standard.
-RJV also coordinated the installation of Telstra, Gas, non-potable irrigation and other service contractor for miscellaneous services within the Brighton.
+RJV also coordinated the installation of Telstra, gas, non-potable irrigation and other service contractors for miscellaneous services within the Brighton.
 RJV has also been pivotal in providing the key infrastructure elements associated with this development including road and trunk main service networks, lakes, public open spaces, village centres, schools and shops.

-Value-added Initiatives: RJV has developed a process for onsite screening of excavated rock / sand material for re-use in trenching that has been able to conserve sand resources onsite.
+Value-added initiatives: RJV has developed a process for onsite screening of excavated rock / sand material for re-use in trenching that has been able to conserve sand resources onsite.
 The method developed involves staged screening of trenching material to produce suitable backfill and bedding sand, thereby eliminating the need to source expensive imported sand from offsite.
-RJV also utilise the Erkat rock wheels onsite to efficiently excavate site trenches, particularly through the solid limestone rock within Brighton.
+RJV also utilise the Erkat rockwheels onsite to efficiently excavate site trenches, particularly through the solid limestone rock within Brighton.
 The benefit of using the rockwheel was evident in its ability to produce neat trenches quickly in comparison to rock breaking.

 RJV’s presence at Brighton has also been a platform for RJV to provide further services for projects in the local area.
 In 2010 RJV was awarded the Butler Railway Earthworks Extension Project by the Public Transport Authority, where approx 500,000 m3 of cut to fill earthworks were required to develop the railway cut through the Brighton development.
-As part of this project crushed onsite limestone cut material and processed into a MRWA specification subbase product.
+As part of this project crushed onsite limestone cut material was processed into a MRWA specification subbase product.
 This material was suitable for use as part of road works at Brighton negating the need to import limestone from quarries outside of the local area.

 RJV was also able to utilise sand / limestone excess material out of the railway cut as deep fill to Butler High School works that was being completed concurrently.
-RJV was able to provide significantly cheaper rates for fill material than local quarries and provide cost savings to the client.
+RJV was able to provide significantly cheaper rates for fill material than local quarries and provided cost savings to the client.

-RJV’s experience in hard rock conditions, skilled operators and large D11 and D10 Dozers has meant that each earthworks stage of Brighton has progressed with no need to blast the limestone caprock.
+RJV’s experience in hard rock conditions, skilled operators and large D11 and D10 dozers has meant that each earthworks stage of Brighton has progressed with no need to blast the limestone caprock.
 RJV has been able to remove the risk of drill and blasting from the client through the rock ripping techniques developed over time at Brighton, all whilst still meeting program requirements and providing a quality product to the client.